News & Events

 Both rivers are part of the North Kimberley Marine Park, which is overseen by the West Australian Government under the Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions.
 They are the relevant government authority who control the water area up to the high-water mark, including the creeks and riversRead more ....

-Land Permits and a Few Other Rules and Regulations Along the Kimberley Coast for the 2022 Season.
+Land Permits and a Few Other Rules and Regulations Along the Kimberley Coast.

 Land Permits and Visitor Passes.